Find CSA Farms

 As CSAs have grown in availability and popularity, different types have developed.
 There are traditional CSAs offering only vegetables and some fruit, as well as CSAs with meat, eggs, and flowers.
 There may be choices for extended fall and winter season, online ordering, or payment plans.
 ASAP has organized this information to help you find the right CSA for you.

-Save the Date for ASAP’s 2024 CSA Fair
+Stay tuned for ASAP’s 2025 CSA Fair

 CSA Fairs are a chance to meet local farmers face-to-face and learn more about CSA programs.
 You can ask questions about what products are included in the CSA box throughout the year, the farm’s growing practices, payment options, and pickup locations.
 Attendees can sign up for a CSA during the fair or follow up with farmers later.
 ASAP’s CSA Fair, hosted annually in March, is family-friendly, with activities for kids and community connections.